chloekeggen/cse15l-lab-reports/lab-report-3.md

 technical/biomed/1468-6708-3-7.txt:        increasing the incidence of CHF in the ALLHAT trial, it technical/biomed/1468-6708-3-7.txt:        failure findings in ALLHAT, the results support the current`

+3. # PERL

+INPUT : `$ perl -ne 'print if /Background/' technical/biomed/1468-6708-3-7.txt`

+OUTPUT : ` Background`

+INPUT : `$  perl -ne 'print if /ALLHAT/' technical/biomed/*.txt`

+OUTPUT : ` Prevent Heart Attack Trial (ALLHAT) is a randomized,
+          The rationale and design of ALLHAT are described in
+          1. Did HF cases meet ALLHAT diagnostic criteria? were reviewed at the ALLHAT Clinical Trials Center (CTC) ALLHAT Endpoints Subcommittee; for these cases additional The ALLHAT definition of HF, used previously in the created a dilemma for ALLHAT.
+Since the trial was not ALLHAT criteria for HF were equivalently met in the two HF reports reviewed by the ALLHAT Endpoints Subcommittee reported in the ALLHAT events that were reviewed, the smaller and difficult to detect even in a trial of ALLHAT's as ALLHAT has potential limitations.
+Built into a structure number of endpoints, resources available to ALLHAT according to ALLHAT criteria.
+Some discharge summaries and documentation for 2% of ALLHAT event reports. developed for ALLHAT, specifically for HF events.
+This
+        2) The ALLHAT Manual of Operations provides for
+        3) The ALLHAT follow-up form allows for reporting of (ALLHAT), the role of peripheral alpha-1 antagonists in the doxazosin arm of ALLHAT was stopped early, due to a cause CHF.
+Because ALLHAT is an active-control trial, no tolerability.
+In light of the results of ALLHAT, we alpha-1 antagonists.
+Among these, only ALLHAT ALLHAT demonstrated a highly statistically (RR 1.19, 95% CI 1.01-1.40).
+Since ALLHAT is a comparison, the rates of CHF in ALLHAT participants chlorthalidone has a similar risk reduction in the ALLHAT The report of the doxazosin arm termination in ALLHAT the ALLHAT trial were unexpected, given the potential Those treated with doxazosin in ALLHAT had a mean blood increasing the incidence of CHF in the ALLHAT trial, it failure findings in ALLHAT, the results support the current`

+4. # SED

+INPUT: `$ sed -n '/ALLHAT/p' technical/biomed/*.txt`

+OUTPUT: ` Prevent Heart Attack Trial (ALLHAT) is a randomized,
+          The rationale and design of ALLHAT are described in
+          1. Did HF cases meet ALLHAT diagnostic criteria? were reviewed at the ALLHAT Clinical Trials Center (CTC) ALLHAT Endpoints Subcommittee; for these cases additional The ALLHAT definition of HF, used previously in the created a dilemma for ALLHAT.
+Since the trial was not ALLHAT criteria for HF were equivalently met in the two HF reports reviewed by the ALLHAT Endpoints Subcommittee reported in the ALLHAT events that were reviewed, the smaller and difficult to detect even in a trial of ALLHAT's as ALLHAT has potential limitations.
+Built into a structure number of endpoints, resources available to ALLHAT according to ALLHAT criteria.
+Some discharge summaries and documentation for 2% of ALLHAT event reports. developed for ALLHAT, specifically for HF events.
+This
+        2) The ALLHAT Manual of Operations provides for
+        3) The ALLHAT follow-up form allows for reporting of (ALLHAT), the role of peripheral alpha-1 antagonists in the doxazosin arm of ALLHAT was stopped early, due to a cause CHF.
+Because ALLHAT is an active-control trial, no tolerability.
+In light of the results of ALLHAT, we alpha-1 antagonists.
+Among these, only ALLHAT ALLHAT demonstrated a highly statistically (RR 1.19, 95% CI 1.01-1.40).
+Since ALLHAT is a comparison, the rates of CHF in ALLHAT participants chlorthalidone has a similar risk reduction in the ALLHAT The report of the doxazosin arm termination in ALLHAT the ALLHAT trial were unexpected, given the potential Those treated with doxazosin in ALLHAT had a mean blood increasing the incidence of CHF in the ALLHAT trial, it failure findings in ALLHAT, the results support the current`

+INPUT: `$   perl -ne 'print if /the role of peripheral alpha-1/p' technical/biomed/*.txt`

+OUTPUT : ` (ALLHAT), the role of peripheral alpha-1 antagonists in the`